English Suffix: Definition, Rules, Exceptions, Practice Questions with Answers

 Suffixes in Spoken and Written English

-Suffixes are commonly used in both spoken and written English.
-However, certain suffixes are more prevalent in one form or the other.
+Suffixes are used in both spoken and written English.
+However, some suffixes are more prevalent in one form or the other.
 Let’s take a look at the difference:

 Spoken English

-• In spoken English, suffixes like -ing, -ed, -s (used in verb conjugations) are very common for forming different tenses and forms of verbs.
-For example, She is singing her favorite track; She cooked her own meal.
+• In spoken English, suffixes like -ing, -ed, -s are very common to form different tenses and forms of verbs.
+For example, She is singing her favorite song; She cooked her own food.

 • Suffixes like -ly (adverbs) and -ness (nouns) are also frequently used in spoken language.
 For example, She speaks very softly; Cleanliness is next to Godliness.